 -

-Instant payouts: 1% of the payout amount, minimum 2 PLN.
+Instant payouts: around 1% of the payout amount, with a small minimum.
 Standard payouts within the Stripe schedule are free.

 -

-Dispute (chargeback) fee: 90 PLN per filed claim (refunded if the merchant wins the dispute).
-An additional 90 PLN may be charged for manual documentation preparation.
-Under the Smart Disputes program, 30% of the dispute amount is charged, but only if the merchant wins – in case of a loss, the fee does not apply.
+Dispute (chargeback) fee: a fixed fee per filed claim (refunded if the merchant wins the dispute).
+An additional fee may be charged for manual documentation preparation.
+Under the Smart Disputes program, a percentage of the dispute amount is charged, but only if the merchant wins – in case of a loss, the fee does not apply.

 -

-Stripe Terminal (in-person payments): 1.4% for a successful EEA card transaction, 2.9% + 0.40 PLN for a non-EEA card, and 0.20 PLN for optional point-to-point encryption.
+Stripe Terminal (in-person payments): 1.4% for a successful EEA card transaction, 2.9% + a small fixed fee for a non-EEA card, plus an optional fee for point-to-point encryption.
 Physical terminals are charged separately.

 What Changed in 2026?

-At the beginning of 2026, Stripe did not introduce significant changes to the commission-based billing model for Polish businesses.
-Rates for EEA cards, BLIK, and Przelewy24 remained at 2025 levels, and fees for international cards still stand at 3.25% + 1 PLN.
+At the beginning of 2026, Stripe did not introduce significant changes to the commission-based billing model.
+Rates for EEA cards and common local methods remained at 2025 levels, and fees for international cards still stand at 3.25% plus the fixed per-transaction fee.
 However, it is worth noting that

 - since August 2025, Stripe has been gradually moving some services, such as Revenue Recognition, to a subscription model; users must choose a plan before August 2026 to retain access,

-- in mid-2025, new rules for dispute fees were introduced – each claim costs 90 PLN, but the fee is refunded if the merchant wins.
+- in mid-2025, new rules for dispute fees were introduced – each claim costs a fixed fee, but it is refunded if the merchant wins.

 Summary

-Stripe in 2026 continues to offer one of the most transparent and competitive pricing structures on the Polish payment gateway market.
-Fees for EEA cards (1.5% + 1 PLN), BLIK (1.6% + 1 PLN), and Przelewy24 (1.9% + 1 PLN) are attractive, especially compared to many local operators.
+Stripe in 2026 continues to offer one of the most transparent and competitive pricing structures on the payment gateway market.
+Fees for EEA cards (1.5% + a small fixed fee), SEPA Direct Debit, and popular local payment methods are attractive, especially compared to many local operators.
 The absence of setup and maintenance fees makes

-Stripe a favorable choice for small and medium online stores, and thanks to integrations with accounting systems (e.g., striptu and Fakturownia), invoicing can be further automated.
+Stripe a favorable choice for small and medium online stores, and thanks to integrations with invoicing systems (e.g., striptu and InvoiceOcean), invoicing can be further automated.